 More and more families view donated sperm and sperm banks as a useful tool in building their families.
-The cost of sperm donors vary widely but is often a necessary expense for lesbian couples, single women, or heterosexual couples facing severe male factor infertility.
-When thinking about fertility treatments and finances, you can rely on Pasito to help you consider your options and to help you make confident and educated decisions that are best for you and your family.
+The cost of sperm donors vary widely but is often a necessary expense for lesbian couples, single women, or heterosexual couples facing infertility.
+But don’t worry.
+You can rely on Pasito to help you relieve some of the financial stress when contemplating your options.

 Disclaimer: We try our best to provide you helpful content.
 However, we do not offer financial, legal, or tax advice.
 Please speak with a professional about your personal situation.